 The Library has over 3,000 curated high interest articles that students can choose from.
 We've scoured the web to find the most relevant and thoughtful content across multiple genres from sources that students love: The NYTimes Learning Network, DOGONews, Wonderopolis, and more.
 Once a student finds and selects an article, they will be redirected to that webpage in a new tab:

 When a student finishes any article from the Independent Reading Library, they are encouraged to report how much time they spent, review the text, and also share it with their peers.
-Once a student returns to their Actively Learn browser tab from the article, they will be prompted to report their reaction.
-It is our hope that your students will love reading what their peers read, and to build a community of thoughtful readers in Actively Learn!

 Our award-winning customer care team is here for you.Contact Support